jturner297/EmbeddedPong/README.md

 A fast-paced, real-time reaction game using external LEDs and physical buttons interfaced with the **NUCLEO-L476RG development board**.

 ## Overview
 **Embedded Pong** is a two-player competitive game that simulates a game of Pong using **30 external LEDs** and **2 external pushbuttons** connected to the **NUCLEO-L476RG development board**.
 The LEDs are arranged linearly to represent the gameboard/table, with visual feedback for hits, misses, and scoring.
-The goal of the player is to time their button presses for when the "moving" LED enters their HITZONE.
+The goal is to time button presses as the "moving" LED enters the player's HITZONE.

 ## Features
 🎮 **Two-player competitive gameplay**